-Top Ten Tips for Closing Your Pool
+Top 10 Tips for Closing Your Pool

 Winterizing a pool may seem complicated, but with a little preparation, it can be a very simple and pain-free process.
 Leslie’s Top 10 Pool Closing Tips will help you close a pool quickly and easily!

-2. Brush and Vacuum To Remove All Debris
+2. Brush and Vacuum to Remove All Debris

 3. Manage Your Water Level